Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 So we've adopted this sort of measure

-twice cut once.
+twice cut once approach,

-And we go through and we're really careful
+and we're really careful

-to try to go through and structure
+to try to go through and strut

-and understand what the good is
+and understand what the good is.

-of course, that the business.
+Of course, that the business.

 But what is the bad and the ugly, right.

-Where are we a little bit under?
+Where are we?
+A little bit undressed.

 Where do we need to get ourselves

-from the business perspective?
+from the business perspective, is it,

-Is it, you know, to talk about financials?
+you know, to talk about financials?

 Is it our financial reporting.

 Right.
-Is it do we have a sales problem?
+Is it do we have a sales problem.

-Do we have, an owner dependency problem.
+Do we have, an owner dependency problem?

-Do we have a to you.
+Do we have a succession issue?

 Do we have minority shareholders

-who don't agree.
+who don't agree?

-Right.
-Who could be a deal?
+Who could torpedo a deal,

-If they're not treated or,
+if they're not treated or,

 you know, kept in the loop appropriately,